-6 Stopping Rule
+5 Stopping Rule

-After the bids of a round have been processed, the stopping rule is met if, for every county, aggregate demand is less than or equal to 7.
-If the stopping rule is met, the auction concludes.
-Otherwise, the auction proceeds with a new round.
+After the bids of a round have been processed, the stopping rule is met if, for every county, aggregate demand is less than or equal to 7 (i.e., the supply).
+If the stopping rule is met and the aggregate reserve requirement has been satisfied, the auction concludes.
+If the stopping rule is not met, the auction proceeds with a new round.
+If the stopping rule is met but the aggregate reserve requirement has not been satisfied, the auction will end, and no licenses will be assigned.

-7 Setting Up the Next Round
+6 Setting Up the Next Round